-- Default Constraint Set: Select the constraint set to be used by default for the implementation run. - Incremental Compile: Specify the Incremental Compile checkpoint, if desired. - Strategy: Select the strategy to use for the implementation run.
+- Default Constraint Set: Select the constraint set to be used by default for the implementation run. - Report Settings: Use this menu to select the report strategy.
+You can choose from a preset report strategy or define your own strategy to choose which reports to run at each design step. - Incremental Compile: Specify the Incremental Compile checkpoint, if desired. - Strategy: Select the strategy to use for the implementation run.
 The Vivado Design Suite includes a set of pre-defined strategies.
 You can also create your own implementation strategies and save changes as new strategies for future use.
 For more information see Defining Implementation Strategies. - Description: Describes the selected implementation strategy.
 The description of user-defined strategies can be changed by entering a new descriptions.
 The description of Vivado tools standard implementation strategies cannot be changed.